toy/image_optim/README.markdown

 You can install `pngout` by downloading and installing the [binary versions](http://www.jonof.id.au/kenutils).

-_Note: pngout is not free or open-source._
+_Note: pngout is free to use even in commercial soft, but you can not redistribute, repackage or reuse it without consent and agreement of creator. [license](http://advsys.net/ken/utils.htm#pngoutkziplicense)_

 ## Usage